 In March 2010, my first blog post in the music business research blog was entitled “The CD is Dead!
 Long Life the Music Download?” – with a question mark.
 The prophecy has become partly true.
 In some markets, e.g. in Sweden, the CD is only a by-product such as vinyl with a combined market share 12.4 percent (IFPI 2016: 92).
 In other countries, e.g. Germany, the CD is still economically relevant.
 Physical sales in Germany accounted for 60.0 percent in 2015 – with 83.6m CD units and 7.6m other physical units sold (ibid: 81).
 However, the CD is on the way to insignificance and will end up as a nostalgic collectors’ item.
 The following economic analysis of the international CD market shed light into the dynamics of different markets and explains, why some markets are still driven by CD sales.

 Archive for the 'market analysis' Category

-The following analysis does not only highlight the digitization process of the recorded music market in the US in past thirteen years, but also the tremendous change of the digital music market segment.
+In the following long-term analysis of the recorded music market in the US, the digitization process in past fourteen years is also highlighted as well as the tremendous change in the digital music market segment.